 Super can be a tax-effective way to save for your future, and growing it may be easier than you think.
-The table on the right and over the next few pages provides details of the different types of contributions you and your employer can make.
+The tables below and over the next few pages provide details of the different types of contributions you and your employer can make.
 There are annual limits that apply, and details of these limits are provided on page 4.

-Contribution type Contribution details Before-tax (concessional) contributions Superannuation Guarantee (SG) These are compulsory contributions made by your employer on your behalf and since 1 July 2022, apply to all employees regardless of monthly earnings.
+Contribution type Contribution details Before-tax (concessional) contributions Superannuation Guarantee (SG) These are compulsory contributions made by your employer on your behalf and since 1 July 2022 apply to all employees aged 18 and over regardless of monthly earnings.
 For those employees aged under 18, they must work at least 30 hours per week to be eligible.
-From 1 July 2024, your employer must generally contribute a minimum of 11.5% of your OTE.
-The required SG contribution rate is scheduled to increase to 12% on 1 July 2025.
+From 1 July 2025, your employer must generally contribute a minimum of 12% of your OTE.
 Award or agreement These are contributions made by an employer if they are specified in an award or agreement certified by an industrial authority.
 There are no age restrictions on this type of mandated employer contribution.
 These contributions can include employees who are not eligible for SG contributions such as those who are less than 18 years of age working less than 30 hours a week.
 Employer additional These are additional contributions made by your employer over and above any compulsory amounts that are required by SG legislation or specified in an award or certified by an industrial authority.
 These voluntary employer contributions can only be accepted if you are aged under 75.
 If you have turned 75, these contributions can only be accepted in the 28 days after the end of the month in which you turn 75.